na-na-hi/renget/archive/crustcrunchJB.md

     When copy/pasting the prefill, make sure there is **one space** after the colon.

 !!! danger UPDATE:
 	The pozzed key method outlined here is out of date and may no longer work.
-Further testing is needed, I will try to update it when I find time.
+Further testing is needed.
+	Update 9/11/23: No Claude access at the moment, so I can't test new methods.
+This method may or may not work.
 ***

 ## Basic Claude 2 Jailbreak